Items to Consider Before Opening a Restaurant

-One of biggest expenses of opening a new restaurant is buying commercial grade equipment.
+One of the largest expenses in opening a new restaurant is buying commercial-grade equipment.
 It can quickly eat up much of your start-up capital.
-The good news is that restaurant equipment is durable and buying certain pieces second-hand can save you a lot of money.
+The good news is that restaurant equipment is durable, and buying certain pieces second-hand can save you a lot of money.

-Today, restaurants across the country are under a great deal of scrutiny for their children’s menu, resulting in fast food giants like McDonald's including healthier options in their kid’s meals.
-This growing trend is likely to become the industry norm, so adjusting your children’s menu to offer healthy meals make sense.
-There are many ways to improve the nutritional value of children’s restaurant meals that are both easy and affordable.
+Restaurants across the country are under pressure to create healthy children’s menus, resulting in fast food giants like McDonald's including various options in their kids' meals.
+Adjusting your children’s menu to offer healthy meals make sense.
+There are many ways to improve the nutritional value of restaurant meals that are both easy and affordable.